-- Access to the Honors alumni network for opportunities
+- Honors students have access to the Honors alumni network for opportunities

 - The Pforzheimer Honors College is a highly esteemed community of talented undergraduate scholars studying under the distinguished faculty of a great university.

-- Honors students have the opportunity to live with their Honors peers on one of several Honors floors in the residence halls, which enrich the experience of students with numerous programs and events.
+- First-year Honors students who choose to reside on campus will live with their Honors peers on one of several Honors floors in the residence halls, which enriches the experience of students with numerous programs and events.

-- Honors students participate in either Welcome Week (New York City) or a Welcome Retreat (Pleasantville) to get to know Pace, Honors, and their fellow students.
+- Honors students participate in Welcome Week to get to know Pace, Honors, and their fellow students.